HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="image_weights.sql"
 ) }}

 We did find one site where the desktop CSS loaded 6,088 PNG images.
 The mobile version of the site actually added an image, bringing it to 6,089 PNGs.
-We hope they were all small and color-indexed for efficiency’s sake.
+We hope they were all small and color-indexed for efficiency's sake.

 {{ figure_markup(
-  caption="The largest number of external images loaded by a page’s CSS.", content="6,089", classes="big-number", sheets_gid="361647805",
+  caption="The largest number of external images loaded by a page's CSS.", content="6,089", classes="big-number", sheets_gid="361647805",